 Then your next step is to create a plan for persuading high quality websites to link to your site.

-Here are the questions you need to ask yourself if you want to know what makes a link bad.
+There is only one question you need to to ask yourself if you want to know what makes a link bad.

 Quite simply you need to use your common sense to determine how trustworthy the site feels.
 Does it look like someone is keeping it up to date?
 Does the information feel useful and genuinely valuable?
 Does it link out to sensible and logical places and does it get interaction through comments or social shares?

-Keep in mind that many trustworthy, high quality sites may not have stunningly beautiful design but they may be relevant, authoritative and trustworthy.
-As such, there will be some signals that a link from a particular website is going to be bad:
+Keep in mind that many trustworthy, high quality sites may not have stunningly beautiful design but they may still be highly relevant, authoritative and great value to your link building efforts.

-- Seemingly random keyword rich anchor text – Are there links on the site with anchor text going to shady topics like “Online Gambling”, “Cheap SEO Services”, “Buy Viagra Online” or links to a wide range of unrelated, irrelevant types of content?
+- Is the site full of apparently irrelevant anchor text – Are there links on the site with anchor text going to shady topics like “Online Gambling”, “Cheap SEO Services”, “Buy Viagra Online” or links to a wide range of unrelated, irrelevant types of content?
 This is a good sign that this is a bad link.

-- Uncurated content – Is there a human with editorial control ensuring the quality of the content, or can pretty much anybody submit an article to the site and stuff some links into the content?
+- Is it full of uncurated content – Is there a human with editorial control ensuring the quality of the content, or can pretty much anybody submit an article to the site and stuff some links into the content?

-- Dead sites – Does the site get comments or social interaction that signals people find the content useful or interesting?
+- Is the site dead? – Does the site get comments or social interaction that signals people find the content useful or interesting?

 - Does the site look well maintained?
 Is it updated regularly, does it look good and trustworthy?

 - Does the site work, or are there pages that are broken?
 If important pages are broken such as the contact page, or a page from their main navigation, then this is a sign that the site is not updated regularly.

 - Have I seen this before?
 One sure sign of a poor quality site is when it scrapes content from other sites.
 Scraping is the automated process of copying articles from other sites, usually with the purpose of generating revenue from advertising on the site.